-4. All proposal work plans, as described in Section IV, must address one of the following four factors:

-i.
-The work plan develops a watershed-based plan and implements the watershed-based plan, or components of the watershed-based plan;ii.
-The work plan develops a watershed-based plan and implements a watershed project (that does not implement the watershed-based plan) that is a significant step towards solving NPS impairments or threats on a watershed-wide basis; iii.
-The work plan implements a watershed-based plan; or iv.
-The work plan implements a watershed project that is a significant step towards solving NPS impairments or threats on a watershed-wide basis.
+- 4. All proposal work plans, as described in Section IV, must address one of the following four factors: - i.
+The work plan develops or continues work on a nine element watershed-based plan and implements a nine element watershed-based plan; - ii.
+The work plan develops or continues work on a nine element watershed-based plan and implements a watershed project (that does not implement the watershed-based plan) that is a significant step towards solving NPS impairments or threats on a watershed-wide basis;

-5. Proposals must substantially comply with the proposal submission instructions and requirements set forth in Section IV.B. of this announcement or else they will be rejected.
-Where a page limit is expressed in Section IV.B.2 with respect to the proposal work plan pages in excess of the page limitation will not be reviewed.
-Section IV.B.2 establishes a 15-page, single-spaced proposal work plan page limit that includes the cover page.
-Supporting materials are not included within the page limit for the proposal work plan.

-6. Proposals must be submitted through Grants.gov as specified in Section IV of this announcement (except in the limited circumstances where another mode of submission is specifically allowed for as explained in Section IV).

-7. Proposals received after the submission deadline will be considered late and deemed ineligible without further consideration unless the applicant can clearly demonstrate that it was late due to EPA mishandling or because of technical problems associated with Grants.gov.
+- iii.
+The work plan implements a nine element watershed-based plan; or - iv.
+The work plan implements a watershed project that is a significant step towards solving NPS impairments or threats on a watershed-wide basis. - 5.
+Proposals must substantially comply with the proposal submission instructions and requirements set forth in Section IV.C of this announcement or else they will be rejected.
+Where a page limit is expressed in Section IV.C.2 with respect to the proposal work plan pages in excess of the page limitation will not be reviewed.
+Section IV.C.2, establishes a 15-page, single-spaced proposal work plan page limit that includes the cover page.
+Supporting materials are not included within the page limit for the proposal work plan. - 6.
+Proposals must be submitted through Grants.gov as specified in Section IV of this announcement (except in the limited circumstances where another mode of submission is specifically allowed for as explained in Section IV) on or before the proposal submission deadline published in Section IV of this announcement.
+Applicants are responsible for following the submission instructions in Section IV of this announcement to ensure that their proposal/application is timely submitted. - 7.
+Proposals submitted after the submission deadline will be considered late and deemed ineligible without further consideration unless the applicant can clearly demonstrate that it was late due to EPA mishandling or because of technical problems associated with Grants.gov or relevant SAM.gov system issues.
 An applicant's failure to timely submit their proposal through Grants.gov because they did not timely or properly register in SAM.gov or Grants.gov will not be considered an acceptable reason to consider a late submission.
-Applicants should confirm receipt of their proposal with Howard Kahan at kahan.howard@epa.gov or at tribal319grants@epa.gov as soon as possible after the submission deadline-failure to do so may result in your proposal not being reviewed.

-8. If a proposal is submitted that includes any ineligible tasks or activities, that portion of the proposal will be ineligible for funding and may, depending on the extent to which it affects the proposal, render the entire proposal ineligible for funding.
+Applicants should confirm receipt of their proposal with Steve Epting at tribal319grants@epa.gov as soon as possible after the submission deadline-failure to do so may result in your proposal not being reviewed. - 8.
+If a proposal is submitted that includes any ineligible tasks or activities, that portion of the proposal will be ineligible for funding and may, depending on the extent to which it affects the proposal, render the entire proposal ineligible for funding.